Photo of Catherine Wetzel Larkin, Counselor, MA, LMHC

 Verified Verified

 Pain is inevitable, but suffering is optional.
-If you're in a cycle of depression, stress, or anxiety, it's time to prioritize and care for yourself.
-When suffering goes unchecked it has a way of affecting your personality, your performance, and your relationships.
-You lose perspective, patience, and the ability to cope effectively.
-In time, negative thinking becomes a way of life.
+If you're in a cycle of depression, stress, or looking for support, it's time to prioritize and care for your mental health.
+When suffering goes unchecked it has a way of affecting your personality, your performance, even your relationships.
+Therapy is a great space to try on different perspectives, connect with your true self, work through conflicts, and sit with difficult feelings.

 Pain is inevitable, but suffering is optional.
-If you're in a cycle of depression, stress, or anxiety, it's time to prioritize and care for yourself.
-When suffering goes unchecked it has a way of affecting your personality, your performance, and your relationships.
-You lose perspective, patience, and the ability to cope effectively.
-In time, negative thinking becomes a way of life.
+If you're in a cycle of depression, stress, or looking for support, it's time to prioritize and care for your mental health.
+When suffering goes unchecked it has a way of affecting your personality, your performance, even your relationships.
+Therapy is a great space to try on different perspectives, connect with your true self, work through conflicts, and sit with difficult feelings.

 (206) 558-0117 View (206) 558-0117